-After careful deliberation we have decided to postpone the Savannah Symposium on account of the Coronavirus Disease 2019 (COVID-19).
+After careful deliberation we have decided to postpone the Savannah Symposium on account of COVID-19.
 We look forward to announcing new dates and details soon.
 Subscribe here

 a gathering for thinkers

 april 15th–18th, 2020buy tickets

 — From the Temple of Apollo at Delphi

 The mind is not a vessel to be filled, but a fire to be lit.

 Three intense days of grappling with big questions while reading one of the greatest texts ever written.
 Lectures by leading intellectuals and discussion groups led by great teachers.
 Encounters with Bach, Plato, Shakespeare.
 Conviviality and conversation lasting late into the night.
 All in one of the most beautiful cities of the continent amidst the sublime southern spring.

 Expect a multi-sensory and intellectually exciting three days — with philosophers, psychologists, musicians, theologians, artists, comedians, publishers, thespians, entrepreneurs, and political defectors — in an environment absolutely committed to freedom of thought, to listening intently to each other, and to discovering the truth about the most important things.

 - The only ideas conference with required reading.
 Our intellectual and artistic explorations will be anchored by Plato’s Symposium — we’ll send you a copy after you register — which offers one of the most profound reflections ever written on the meaning of human life and love.

 - 16 hours of lectures and panel discussions with remarkable thinkers who will expand on topics pertaining to self-knowledge, freedom, and the power of the imagination.
 These talks will take place in a bright, naturally-lit industrial space that dates back to the 19th century.